Matjaž Kek: Rijeka

 On 27 February 2013, after more than a year without contract, Kek took over Croatian top division club HNK Rijeka.
 He led Rijeka to the group stage of the UEFA Europa League in both the 2013–14 and 2014–15 seasons.
 In the 2016–17 season, Kek led Rijeka to their first-ever championship title and the historic double.
 He also won the 2013–14 and 2016–17 editions of the Croatian Cup, as well as the 2014 Croatian Super Cup.
 In the 2013–14, 2014–15 and 2015–16 seasons of the Croatian First League, Rijeka finished as runners-up.
 With over five years at the club, Kek holds numerous club records, including for most wins and appearances for a manager.
 On 24 October 2016, he became Rijeka's longest-serving manager by single appointment.
 In June 2017, Kek signed a new three-year contract with Rijeka, which ties him with the club until June 2020.
 On 7 September 2017, Kek became the longest-serving manager by single appointment in the history of the Croatian First Football League.
 He resigned on 6 October 2018 after a 2–1 defeat against HNK Gorica.

 Return to the Slovenia national team

 On 27 November 2018, Kek was appointed as the manager of Slovenia for the second time in his career, replacing caretaker manager Igor Benedejčič.
 He managed the team in the UEFA Euro 2020 qualifiers, where Slovenia finished in fourth place with four wins out of ten games.
 In 2020, Slovenia went undefeated for a record eight consecutive games, and also finished first in Group 3 of the 2020–21 UEFA Nations League C and was thus promoted to League B.

 In the UEFA Euro 2024 qualifiers, Kek guided Slovenia to second place in the group after defeating Kazakhstan 2–1 on the final matchday, securing the country's first European Championship appearance in 24 years.
+At the main tournament, Slovenia drew in all three group stage games against Denmark, Serbia and England and advanced to the knockout stages of a major tournament for the first time.

+After a disappointing 2026 FIFA World Cup qualification campaign, where Slovenia failed to win any of its six games, Kek left the team on 1 December 2025 after his contract expired.